Jaymo33/Blog-Extensor/src/content/blog/how-many-grams-is-2-cups-of-broccoli.md

     "name": "Does the weight change if I use broccoli florets vs. chopped broccoli?", "acceptedAnswer": {
     "@type": "Answer",
     "text": "Slightly.
 Florets alone may weigh a bit less than chopped broccoli, which includes stems.
-For accuracy, always measure after chopping if the recipe specifies \"chopped broccoli.\" In an air fryer, florets cook more evenly."
+For accuracy, always measure after chopping if the recipe specifies "chopped broccoli."
+In an air fryer, florets cook more evenly."
     }
     },
     {